huwman/Fortis/_posts/2015-07-24-introduction.md

 }
 ```

 Does the call to `Console.WriteLine(p.Value)` cause an exception?
 Yes it does, it suffers from a poor design.
-Exceptions are meant to be used for the *Truely Exceptional* conditions that arise, like when memory can't be allocated!
+Exceptions are meant to be used for the *Truly Exceptional* conditions that arise, like when memory can't be allocated!
 There would be little point in catching a `OutOfMemoryException`, what could you do to correct the situation?
 But here accessing `p.Value` throws an exception, a situation that could be avoided entirely with the correct design!

 Let's create our own types to model the absence and presence of values: